Happy Birthday to Modern Skates

-Charles Snyder’s US Patent 2510722 presented the cushion above and below the truck, which is the skate design still most used in today’s quad skates.
+Most noticeable in Charles Snyder’s US Patent 2510722 is the cushion above and below the truck, which provides a better and more controllable steering and is the skate design still most used in today’s quad skates.

 This invention relates to a roller skate and the main object thereof is to provide an improved flexible connection between the foot plate and the trucks of the skate.